 E. WHO MANAGES THE SCHEME?

-All funds will be managed in a co-fund manager model.
-Co-managed by Mr. Dhimant Shah and Mr. Rohan Korde.
+The fund will be managed by Mr. Dhimant Shah and Mr. Rohan Korde.
 Further, Mr. Rajesh Bhatia is the Fund Manager for making overseas investments as permitted under the Regulations, guidelines and circulars issued from time to time.